microsoft/JARVIS/README.md

 <p align="center"><img src="./assets/overview.jpg"></p>

 We introduce a collaborative system that consists of **an LLM as the controller** and **numerous expert models as collaborative executors** (from HuggingFace Hub).
 The workflow of our system consists of four stages:
-+ **Task Planning**: Using ChatGPT to analyze the requests of users to understand their intention, and disassemble them into possible solvable sub-tasks.
++ **Task Planning**: Using ChatGPT to analyze the requests of users to understand their intention, and disassemble them into possible solvable tasks.
-+ **Model Selection**: Based on the sub-tasks, ChatGPT invoke the corresponding models hosted on HuggingFace.
++ **Model Selection**: To solve the planned tasks, ChatGPT selects expert models hosted on Hugging Face based on their descriptions.
-+ **Task Execution**: Executing each invoked model and returning the results to ChatGPT.
++ **Task Execution**: Invoke and execute each selected model, and return the results to ChatGPT.
 + **Response Generation**: Finally, using ChatGPT to integrate the prediction of all models, and generate response.

 ## System Requirements